kuzzleio/kuzzle-enterprise-probe/README.md

 }
 ```

-The `timestamp` field is automatically added, and mark the end of a measurement.
+The `timestamp` field is automatically added, and marks the end of a measurement.
 It's encoded as the number of milliseconds since Epoch.

 ## `counter` probes

 ### Description

-`counter` probes aggregates multiple fired events into a single measurement counter.
+`counter` probes aggregate multiple fired events into a single measurement counter.

 Each measure is cumulative, meaning counters are kept for the entire Kuzzle uptime, without ever being reset.